chandrusekar47/ILoveNougat/README.md

-Create a file name "api.gradle" in the project root directory with the contents from "api.gradle.sample".
+Create a file name "local-config.gradle" in the project root directory with the contents from "local-config.gradle.sample".
 Add your api keys there.
+Update the key store settings there. "local-config.gradle" is git ignored as it contains confidential information.